 What is 26 Rounds?

 26 Rounds is a grueling yet bonding experience in which participants fight 26 rounds of boxing, kickboxing, BJJ, wrestling or bag rounds.
-The premier event on March 26th, 2017 raised $4,600; well over the goal of $2,600.
-In 2018, five martial arts schools have committed to each raise $2,600 and Karen is focused on signing up more.
+The premier event on March 26th, 2017 raised $4,600.
+In 2018 Practical Martial Arts and Kovars Carmichael raised $16,000 and the goal in 2019 is to raise over $20,000!

 Watch the video below to see 26 Rounds in action!

 Who does this benefit?

 26 Rounds supports the Epilepsy Foundation of Northern California’s “Camp Coelho” Summer Camp.
 This unique medically supervised camp gives youth with epilepsy the opportunity to have a sleepaway camp experience.
 This is taken for granted by most kids but is something that might not otherwise be available to kids with epilepsy.
 Campers have the opportunity to try a wide variety of activities in a safe, respectful environment, meet other kids just like them, have their first time away from home & build a sense of understanding and lasting friendship.